 How Much Money Does an HR Manager Make?

-Factors That Affect the Overall Compensation of an HR Manager
+Factors That Affect the Overall Compensation of an human resources manager

-An HR VP or other senior manager or company officer can negotiate for an even higher salary.
-This is true especially when their responsibilities encompass the entire HR function plus other functions that may include administration, customer-facing teams, safety, and employee-related finances.
+An HR manager may negotiate for an even higher salary, especially if their responsibilities encompass the entire HR function plus other responsibilities that may include administration, customer-facing teams, safety, and employee-related finances.

 The salary earned by an HR manager varies from person to person based on factors like: